goblindegook/littlefoot/README.md

 This will activate the footnote button (and its associated popover) matching the (string) selector provided for button.
 If the option to allow multiple footnotes is false, only the first matching footnote will be activated.
 By default, the first footnote button on the page will be activated.

-### `addBreakpoint(size, [deleteDelay, removeOpen, trueCallback, falseCallback])`
+### `addBreakpoint(size, [onEnter, onLeave, removeOpen])`

 This method creates a breakpoint at which time a function is to be run.
 The most common use for this is to change the footnotes from being positioned by the script to being bottom-fixed to the page (as is the case for this page).
 As such, the function is meant to make this particular use case as simple as possible.

 Only the size parameter is required.
 You can pass it a simple string, like `'<2em'`, a string representing a valid media query, like `'(min-width: 300px)'`, or a `MediaQueryList` object.

-`deleteDelay` determines how long (in milliseconds, as an integer) should be waited after removing an active popover on a breakpoint before reopening that footnote, and will default to the popoverDeleteDelay option value. `removeOpen` (boolean) specifies whether this removal should be performed at all.
-The final two arguments are the callbacks to run when the media query changes to matching and non-matching status, respectively.
-These callbacks will be passed the removeOpen parameter and a copy of the littlefoot object (for further footnote manipulation).
+The `onEnter` and `onLeave` arguments are the callbacks to run when the media query changes to matching and non-matching status, respectively.
+These callbacks will be passed the `removeOpen` parameter and a copy of the littlefoot object (for further footnote manipulation).
 The defaults will simply change the `activateCallback` option to a function that adds the fixed-bottom class to all footnote popovers.

+`deleteDelay` determines how long (in milliseconds, as an integer) should be waited after removing an active popover on a breakpoint before reopening that footnote, and will default to the popoverDeleteDelay option value.

+`removeOpen` (boolean) specifies whether this removal should be performed at all.

 The method will return an object specifying whether the breakpoint was added, the MediaQueryList object that was created, and the function that was attached as a listener to the media query.